AdMeynard/BoundaryEffectsReduction/README.md

   </tr>
  </table>

 ***WARNING:*** This algorithm has been designed to work optimally with MATLAB R2020a.
-We do not guarantee its compatibility with earlier versions.
+We do not guarantee its compatibility with previous releases.

 ## Contents